arnob-bro/Academia/README.md

      - Assign faculty to courses and departments.
    - **Tuition Fee Management:**
      - Oversee tuition fee payments and records.
-   - **Budget Tracking:**
+   - **Faculty Leave Review:**
-     - Monitor and manage the university's budget.
+     - Review and manage the leave applications of faculties.
    - **Reporting:**
      - Generate reports on academic performance and resource utilization.